apache/flink/docs/content.zh/docs/dev/table/hiveCompatibility/_index.md

 ---
-title: Hive Compatibility
+title: Hive 兼容性
 bookCollapseSection: true
-weight: 94
+weight: 34
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one